Reveal-Energy-Services/orchid-python-api/README-dev.md

 uses `poetry` because of its support for developer tasks such as packaging and publishing.
 For information on `poetry` see [the poetry documentation](https://python-poetry.org/docs/).

-### Install Poetry
+### Install Python

-To use `poetry`, you may need to perform up to three steps.
-First, if you do not have python **3** installed, you need to install it.
-To determine if python 3 is installed:

-- In the Windows 10, search bar, type "add or remove programs".
-- On the "Apps & features" page, search for "python"
-- If you see an item named "Python 3.x", you have python 3 installed.

-If Python is not installed, follow [these instructions](https://docs.python.org/3/using/windows.html).
+Install python 3.8 by following [these instructions](https://docs.python.org/3/using/windows.html).
 To ensure access from the command line, be sure to select the "Add Python 3.x to PATH" option on the [installer start page](https://docs.python.org/3/_images/win_installer.png).

 ### Ensure Command Line Access To Python